 Parents are required to read the Parent-Student Handbook each school year.
 This handbook is posted on the school website.
 A printed copy can be given to families, if requested.
-Parents are required to sign electronically that they have read the the handbook after reviewing these school regulations with their children as a part of the online enrollment process for the next school year.
-Manual sign-off forms are available in the School Office and will be due in the school office Enrollment/Re-Enrollment is considered to be complete if not already signed electronically.
-Parents agree to abide all that is in the Parent-Student Handbook and the parent signature whether electronical or manual confirms agreement of acceptance of the Parent-Student Handbook.
-Parents of students transferring in at later times during the school year will be given ample time to read the Handbook and sign electronically or manually as a part of the online enrollment procedures.
+Parents are required to sign electronically that they have read the handbook after reviewing these school regulations with their children as a part of the online enrollment process for the next school year.
+Enrollment/Re-Enrollment is considered to be complete when online enrollment/re-enrollment forms are completed and electronically signed as well as the registration payment is made.
+Parents agree to abide all that is in the Parent-Student Handbook.
+The parent signature, whether electronic (part of the online registration/re-enrollment process) or manually, confirms agreement of acceptance of the Parent-Student Handbook.
+Parents of students transferring in at later times during the school year will be given ample time to read the Handbook and sign electronically or manually as a part of the enrollment procedures.